abhinavharbola/retailcast-forecasting-and-anomaly-insights/README.md

 | Prophet (60-series avg) | 1.001 | 18.18% | 18.34% |

-A single global tree model pooling across all 60 series beats per-series statistical models on average error — at the cost of losing series-specific interpretability.
+A single global tree model pooling across all 60 series beats per-series statistical models on average error, at the cost of losing series-specific interpretability.
 Prophet and SARIMA both land near or above MASE 1.0, meaning on average they're roughly on par with or worse than a naive lag-7 seasonal baseline on this holdout window.